Gravitational deflection angle of light: Definition by an observer and its application to an asymptotically nonflat spacetime: Examples in asymptotically nonflat spacetimes

 The exact form of the geodesic curvature is calculated as

 The integral of the geodesic curvature is

 Combining Eqs. (\ref{intK-Weyl}) and (\ref{intkappa-Weyl}) leads to the deflection angle as

 where terms at $O(\gamma)$ do not appear.
 Eq. (\ref{alpha-Weyl}) coincides with Eq.
 (42) in Ishihara et al. (2016) \cite{Ishihara2016}.
 Note that Ishihara et al. (2016) obtained the same equation through $\Psi_R - \Psi_S + \phi_{RS}$ but not the integral form as $\int_{{}^{\infty}_{R}\Box^{\infty}_{S}} K dS$.
 Note that this integral diverges.
+This divergent behavior is merely because the integral domain in Ishihara (2016) is ill-defined for the asymptotically nonflat cases.
+For the spherical model in Weyl gravity, $K$ remains finite but its area integral diverges as $r \to \infty$ \cite{Ishihara2016}.

+Note that the $m\gamma$ coupling term in Eq. (\ref{alpha-Weyl}) vanishes in the limit as $r_R, r_S \to \infty$.
+Therefore, this coupling term does not appear in the literature \cite{Pireaux2004a,Pireaux2004b,Sultana,Cattani} before Reference \cite{Ishihara2016}.
+Ishihara et al. (2016) \cite{Ishihara2016} suggests the existence of this term.
+However, their integral diverges and hence it has been an open issue whether this term exists.
+By using the well-defined integral, the present paper confirms that the $m\gamma$-coupling term results from the finite distance.

+Finally, we discuss how the finite distance affects the light deflection for the spherical model in Weyl gravity.
+We assume $u_R = u_S \equiv U$ and focus on the coupling between the mass and the $\gamma$ parameter.
+A function $W(U)$ due to this coupling is defined by the second line of Eq. (\ref{alpha-Weyl}) as

+$W(U)$ is negative if $\gamma >0$.
+This means that this term is a negative correction to the deflection angle if $\gamma$ is positive.

+Please see Figure \ref{fig-difference-Weyl} for the difference as $|W(U) - W(0)|$, where $W(0) = 0$.
+This figure shows how the light deflection at finite-distance receiver and source differs from that when the receiver and source are at infinity.
+In this figure, we assume that the lens mass is $10^{15} M_{\odot}$, $\gamma= (r_H)^{-1}$, and $b = 1$ Mpc.
+The largest difference of $|W(U) - W(0)|$ is $\sim O(10^2)$ microarcseconds, if $r_R \sim r_S \sim 10 \times b$.
+This effect as $\sim O(10^2)$ microarcseconds is marginally within the current VLBI accuracy.
+Therefore, the Weyl gravity model in the parameter region $\gamma \sim (r_H)^{-1}$ may be relevant with the current observation.
+However, Eddington-type measurements (which use the source and Earth motion and make a comparison between a lensed image position and an unlensed position) cannot be used for a light source such as a quasar at cosmological distance.
+Further investigations of how to test the $m\gamma$ coupling term in Weyl gravity by lensing observations at cosmological distance are left for future.

+Interestingly, effects of finite distance in Weyl gravity may be relevant to the current observation, though those in Kottler are negligible as discussed in Section III.A.
+Why does such a crucial difference occur?
+The reason is the dependence on $r_H$.
+For the simplicity, we assume that $bU$ is small but not so negligible, for instance $bU \sim 1/10$.
+Eq. (\ref{V}) is roughly approximated as